 Direct Loans include both subsidized and unsubsidized loans.
-Subsidized Stafford Loans are need-based loans and the federal government pays the interest while you are enrolled in school at least half-time and during a 6-month grace period after you graduate, withdraw, or fall below half-time enrollment status.
+Subsidized Stafford Loans are need-based loans for undergraduate students and the federal government pays the interest while you are enrolled in school at least half-time and during a 6-month grace period after you graduate, withdraw, or fall below half-time enrollment status.
 Unsubsidized loans are not need-based and you either pay the interest or it accrues while you are in school or during your grace period.

 Direct Loans - Aggregate / Lifetime Limits

 The Carey Business School highly recommends that students only borrow the amount of student loans needed to pay tuition and fees.

 The GradPLUS loans are available regardless of income or assets.
 However, the graduate student borrower must be a U.S. citizen or eligible non-citizen, and must pass be able to pass a basic credit check.
 GradPLUS loan borrowers can borrow up to the full Cost of Attendance in combination with other aid and resources.
 The interest rate for the GradPLUS loan is 7.08% for the 2019-2020 academic year.
 There is a 4.248% origination fee that is retained from the disbursements.
 Repayment of a PLUS Loan begins 60 days after the second disbursement.
 First-time GradPLUS borrowers should complete the following two steps:

 Complete the electronic Master Promissory Note and Entrance Counseling for GradPLUS/PLUS online at the Direct Loan Web site: GradPLUS/PLUS MPN and Entrance Counseling